andrews1022/react-typescript-project-setup/gatsby/contentful-blog.md

 ## Styled Components Setup

-### Simple Component Change

-- Download & install the following packages: `npm i styled-components @types/styled-components gatsby-plugin-styled-components`
+- Download & install the following packages: `npm i babel-plugin-styled-components gatsby-plugin-styled-components react-is styled-components @types/styled-components`
+  - `react-is` because if we don't, we get an error on Gatsby Cloud saying: `Can't resolve 'react-is' ...`
+  - `babel-plugin-styled-components`, `gatsby-plugin-styled-components`, & `styled-components` are the packages recommended by Gatsby themselves
+  - `@types/styled-components` is needed since styled-components don't come with types out of the box
 - Open `gatsby-config.js`:
   - In the `plugins` array, add this: `'gatsby-plugin-styled-components',`
   - Start fresh with: `npm run rebuild`

+### Simple Component Change

 - Let's make a simple adjustment to `ArticlePreview`
   - In the ArticlePreview folder, create a file called: `styles.ts`
   - Import styled-components: `import styled from 'styled-components';`